doxsaint/WebFarm-App/README.md

 ### webscraping

-UCI catalog
++UCI catalog and school-specific major listings.
-Course and degree requirements
++Course and degree requirements
-Past and present courses
++Past, present, and (when available) future courses to develop trends.

 ### GUI - Qt

-graphing utility to display course availabilities by quarter.
++graphing utility to display course availabilities by quarter.